ossef/SISDMDP_Research/README.md

 ## I - Goal

-This framework provides an efficient method for computing the optimal policy in structure-based Markov Decision Processes (MDPs), focusing on a class of problems we define as SISDMDPs (Single-Input Superstate Decomposable MDPs), introduced in [1].
+This framework provides an efficient methodology for computing optimal policies in structure-based Markov Decision Processes (MDPs), focusing on a class of problems we define as SISDMDPs (Single-Input Superstate Decomposable MDPs), introduced in [1].

-It supports both average and discounted reward criteria, as well as CSR sparse models.
-The SISDMDP framework generalizes the structured models analyzed in previous work (<a href="https://github.com/ossef/MDP_Battery" target="_blank">MDP_Battery</a>), offering a scalable solution suitable for large-scale decomposable decision-making problems.
+It supports both average-reward and discounted-reward criteria, as well as CSR sparse representations.
+The SISDMDP framework generalizes the structured models analyzed in previous work (<a href="https://github.com/ossef/MDP_Battery" target="_blank">MDP Battery</a>), providing a scalable solution for large-scale decomposable decision-making problems.

-The proposed solution method is applied to a data-driven (<a href="https://pvwatts.nlr.gov/" target="_blank">NREL</a>) PhotoVoltaic energy storage application that optimizes several rewards (energy release, QoS delay, and energy loss) [2].
-It provides a detailed analysis of the optimal policy and compares optimal performance metrics across different cities with distinct meteorological profiles.
+The proposed solution method is applied to a data-driven photovoltaic energy storage application based on NREL data [2].
+The objective is to jointly optimize multiple performance metrics, including energy release, QoS delay, and energy loss.
+The framework enables a detailed structural analysis of the optimal policy and compares average performance metrics across cities with heterogeneous meteorological conditions.

 ## II - Project architecture